Top 4 Tips on Finding a Mentor That Will Help You Grow Your Business

 1. Have only 1 or 2 mentors, you don’t want to get overwhelmed with too many opinions

-2. Find a mentor that is willing to share behind the scenes so that you can see how it's done.
+2. Find a mentor who is willing to share behind the scenes so that you can see how it's done

 3. Be willing to invest in a great mentor

-4. Try and get a mentor that comes with a community
+4. Get a mentor who comes with a community

 Until next time, cheers!